cakephp/docs/pt/development/routing.rst

 Passando parâmetros para ação
 -----------------------------

-When connecting routes using :ref:`route-elements` you may want to have routed elements be passed arguments instead.
-The ``pass`` option whitelists which route elements should also be made available as arguments passed into the controller functions

 Ao conectar rotas usando :ref:`route-elements`, você pode querer que elementos roteados sejam passados por argumentos.
 A opção ``pass`` lista as permissões que elementos de rota também devem ser disponibilizados como argumentos passados para as funções do controlador::

     // src/Controller/BlogsController.php
     public function view($articleId = null, $slug = null)